jackHotch/Gym-App/README.md

 ### Run the Application

-1. Start your MySQL database
+1. Start your PostgreSQL database
 2. Open your terminal
 3. In the root of the project run the following command to start all dev servers